Meme-Supplier/PYShell/README.md

 `sudo pacman -S git`

 ### 3. Clone the repo

-If you get an error for the following command, ignore and continue on.

 `git clone https://github.com/Meme-Supplier/CSHELL.git`

 ### 4. Navigate into the cloned repository directory